samshady/samshady.github.io/_posts/2020-01-17-best-budget-laptop-students.md

 # Price and Verdict

 This where it gets good.
 This model of the Aspire 5 is listed for usually around **320$** on Amazon.
-Regular sale price is around an amazing **265$.** Even if it's not available in your country's Amazon and you need to ship it from the US website, it costs only around 60$ extra for the shipping and import fees still, which still keeps it well under 400$.
+Regular sale price is around an amazing **265$.** Even if it's not available in your country's Amazon or it's too expensive and you need to ship it from the US website, its only around 60$ for the shipping and import fee, which still keeps it well under 400$.

 **This is hands down the best deal you can find for a new budget laptop in the market right now**.
 If value for your money is what is important to you then don't bother with Chromebooks or anything fancy and expensive.
 The Acer Aspire 5 with its easy to upgrade specs, premium looks and quality and all round solid performance is a big win for Acer and should absolutely be your choice for a budget laptop.